 After meeting these requirements, the state board of accountancy issues CPA practice licenses.
 Note: some states may have different rules about the order that CPA candidates receive their certificate and licensure.

-Most CPAs are members of the state society or the AICPA, must complete continuing professional education to remain in good standing.
+Most CPAs are members of the state society or the AICPA and must complete continuing professional education to remain in good standing.

 The role of the CPA